-Our in-house science team has researched the many types of stem cells available today.
-Together with our clinical teams, we believe that using your own stem cells are the safest, most effective treatment choice for your body and health.
+Our team has researched the many types of stem cells available today.
+We believe that using your own stem cells are the safest, most effective treatment choice for your body and health.
 Your stem cells accelerate healing.

 Adipose stem cells are “blank,” or undifferentiated, cells that your body creates to replace dying cells or heal damaged tissue.
 Once collected in a nearly painless procedure from naturally occurring fatty deposits in your body, these plentiful stem cells can be reintroduced into specific areas of the body to regenerate healthy cells and accelerate your body’s natural ability to heal itself.

-At LRMC, we use your own naturally occurring, adult adipose-derived, mesenchymal stem cells.
-These remarkable cells are able to differentiate into a variety of cell types, including bone, cartilage, muscle and fat cells, that can promote healing and reduce pain and inflammation.
+At LRMC, we use your own naturally occurring, adipose-derived stem cells.
+These remarkable cells are able to differentiate into a variety of cell types, including bone, cartilage, muscle and fat cells.
+They can promote healing and reduce pain and inflammation.

 Realizing the potential to accelerate healing

 In a single three-hour session, our physicians can collect and deploy your Adipose stem cells to affected areas in your body.
 We use a nearly pain-free collection of stem cells from your own natural fatty deposits.

 Adult adipose stem cells from naturally occurring fatty deposits are abundant in quantities up to 2,500 times those found in bone marrow.
 The abundance of these stem cells allows for multiple treatments on the same day — something impossible with bone marrow extraction.
 Our procedure requires only local anesthesia and, in most cases, recovery is almost immediate.